Grumman Gulfstream II: Civil operators

-The aircraft is operated by private individuals, companies, non-government organizations and executive charter operators.
+The aircraft was operated by private individuals, companies, non-government organizations and executive charter operators.
 A number of companies also use the aircraft as part of fractional ownership programs.

 Nelson Rockefeller, Gerald Ford's Vice President and scion of the Rockefeller family, personally owned a Gulfstream II (N100WK, cn 77) which he preferred to fly in over the Convair C-131 Samaritan, then being used as Air Force Two for domestic flights.
 As such it has the distinction of having used the "Executive Two" callsign while he was in office.